 Beyond Brand Cops: The Empowered Brand Culture

 Today, with the benefit of SaaS-based brand management systems, brands are able to achieve a combination of brand compliance and marketing-operations efficiency that was largely out of reach just a decade or so before.
-Studies of local marketing savings engendered by these systems has shown cost reductions of as much as 80-85%.
+Studies of local marketing savings engendered by these systems have shown cost reductions of as much as 80-85%.
 Turnaround times for many local marketing initiatives have come down by similar proportions, helping to make brands more nimble, and more disciplined at the same time.

 c systems to replace a culture of enforcement with a promise of empowerment.
-Rather than restricting the ability of field based marketers and other business users to create marketing communications materials, these systems encourage the act of creation—with carefully defined and technologically guided “guard rails.”
+Rather than restricting the ability of field-based marketers and other business users to create marketing communications materials, these systems encourage the act of creation—with carefully defined and technologically guided “guard rails.”
 This makes all users of the system partners in the creation and protection of brand voice, with a greater stake in—and more immediate benefits from—the proper use of the brand.

 Resistance to Brand Compliance Systems: When the Trend Is Not A Friend.